Last updated on:

 And I’m not exaggerating when I say that the Moon looked magnificent through it under the night sky.
 If I were to state a complaint against this product, it would be that to take the perfect picture with a DSLR, I needed the help of a Barlow lens, otherwise, the image was just hazy.

 Its design is highly sophisticated, sleek, and not to mention durable too.
-The standout take away is perhaps the sturdy tripod and equatorial mount, but its fantastic image detail should not be underestimated as well.
+The standout take away is perhaps the sturdy tripod and the mount, but its fantastic image detail should not be underestimated as well.

 Before you buy a telescope, it’s always essential to determine what is important to you.